DSpace/RestContract/contentreport-filtereditems.md

 Possible response status:

 * 200 OK - The specific report data was found, and the data has been properly returned.
-* 403 Forbidden - if a valid CSRF token is missing when issuing a POST request.
+* 403 Forbidden - In case of unauthorized user session.